maptv/decalendar/docs/decalendar.md

 ##### Generalized conversion tables {#sec-general}

 Having different conversion tables for common years and leap years is cumbersome, so the two tables below work for both common years and leap years, by indicating positive `doty` numbers that need to incremented in leap years with a superscript plus sign (`⁺`) and negative `doty` numbers that need to decremented in leap years with a superscript minus sign (`⁻`).
-The generalized conversion tables do not include February 29, which is a date that cannot be consistently described solely with a `doty` number.
+When typing, regular plus (`+`) and minus (`-`) signs can be used instead of their superscript versions.
+The two generalized conversion tables below do not include February 29, which is a date that cannot be consistently described solely with a `doty` number.
 In leap years, February 29 is `Day 59` and `Day -307`, but in common years `Day 59` is March 1 and `Day -307` is February 28.
 We can write February 29 in the `.m` format as `+1+28` or `-B-01` and in the `.w` or `.y` formats if we specify a year.

 | Day | Jan | Feb | Mar | Apr  | May  | Jun  | Jul  | Aug  | Sep  | Oct  | Nov  | Dec  |
 | --- | --- | --- | --- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |